wing5wong/artisan-whs-static/source/_news/2019-09-13_long-term-wish-to-represent-whanganui-electorate.md

 Easton has a wide range of experience - a commerce degree and jobs with the army, within Parliament and in the Health Ministry.

-Easton was brought up in Whanganui and went to Whanganui High School.
+Easton was brought up in Whanganui and went to **Whanganui High School**.
 His mother, Ginny Carey, lives here with his stepfather Stephen Palmer.

 Easton went to Victoria University for a degree in commerce, majoring in public policy and commercial law.
 He needed a part-time job while studying and joined the army reserve as a commissioned officer.